ashhik96/NY_State_Hospital_Data__Analysis/README.md

 - **Inpatient hospital discharges (SPARCS 2022)** → What are the most common reasons for admission?
 How long do patients stay?
 - **Emergency Department (ED) encounters (SPARCS 2022 summary data)** → How many visits occur statewide?
 Which hospitals see the highest volumes?
 What percentage of ED visits result in admission?
 - **Hospital General Information (CMS = Centers for Medicare & Medicaid Services)** → How do hospital types (Acute Care, Psychiatric, Children’s) and ownership (Government, Non-Profit, Proprietary) relate to costs and admissions?
+- The final insights are consolidated and presented in an interactive Tableau dashboard.

 The project demonstrates SQL techniques such as:
 - Cleaning and preparing **2M+ inpatient records** for analysis